So Much History

 Listen to “Afro-American Symphony”, by William Grant Still

 A man of many “firsts,” William Grant Still is hailed as “the Dean of African American Composers” for his laundry list of achievements.
 Still was born in the small town of Woodville, Mississippi, on the 11th of May, 1895, but his mother moved to Little Rock with her infant son shortly after the death of her husband in late 1895.
-Still and his mother lived with his grandmother, and his mother worked as a teacher.
+Still and his mother lived with his grandmother, while his mother worked as a school teacher.
 In 1904, Still’s mother married a railway postal clerk, Charles Benjamin Shepperson.
 William's interest in music was cultivated by his stepfather, who took him to operettas and bought him recordings of classical music.
 With Shepperson’s support, he studied violin in 1908 with American violinist William Price, who lived for a short time in Little Rock.
+Still later recalled, “I knew then that I would be happy only if someday I could compose operatic music, and I have definitely leaned toward a lyric style for that reason.”

 William grew up listening to his grandmother tell stories about her life as a slave on a plantation in Georgia.
 And he also grew up hearing her sing spirituals that she learned as a child.
 Later on, those stories and spirituals found their way into his music.
 Still attended M. W. Gibbs High School in Little Rock and graduated in 1911 as class valedictorian.
 In 1911, Still entered Wilberforce University in Ohio where he planned to study medicine to please his mother but was lured away by his love for music.
 There he was also greatly influenced by the Afro-English composer Samuel Coleridge-Taylor.
 Still became a member of Kappa Alpha Psi fraternity.
 At Wilberforce he played in the string quartet and conducted the university's band and started his first attempts at composition and orchestration.

 "Afro-American Symphony", was premiered by the Rochester Philharmonic Orchestra in 1931 under the direction of Howard Hanson.
-Since the 1931 premiere of the Afro-American Symphony, Still’s multifarious style has gone on to influence even non-classical music.
+Since the 1931 premiere of the Afro-American Symphony, It was the first symphony by a Black composer to be performed by a major U.S. orchestra.
+Still’s multifarious style has gone on to influence even non-classical music.
 It was also performed by the New York Philharmonic at Carnegie Hall in 1935.
 "Afro-American Symphony" included a banjo in the orchestra and featured syncopated rhythms that tended to portray Blacks with traditional, simple lives.
 For the same reason, he kept harmonies simple and dissonance tightly in check.
 Since the premiere of the Afro-American Symphony, Still’s multifarious style has gone on to influence even non-classical music.
 By the end of World War II the piece had been performed in New York, Chicago, Los Angeles, Berlin, Paris, and London.
-Until 1950 the symphony was arguably the most popular of any composed by an American to that time.

 Shopping Basket